 As the earth’s population continues to rise, waste management has become a pressing concern.
 The United States ranks number one in trash production, at 1,609 pounds of trash per person per year.
-This means that 5 percent of the world’s population is generating 40 percent of its waste.
-And every year, the average American throws out 1,200 pounds of organic material that could have been composted instead of put into a landfill.
+This means that 5% of the world’s population is generating 40% of its waste.
+And every year, the average American throws out 1,200 pounds of organic material that ends up in a landfill.

 Because landfills are being stretched to capacity, composting, which was once only popular among the gardening community, is gaining public interest.
-Compost, or decayed plant material, is a cost-effective, simple-to-make, nutrient-rich fertilizer for household and garden plants.
+Composting is the process of recycling organic matter to become a nutrient-rich fertilizer for household and garden plants.
+When organic materials decompose in landfills, they release harmful greenhouse gasses that accelerate climate change.
+Composting, however, results in far fewer emissions.

 - Garden soil